Should all fitness instructors charge $50 and up for in-person and online classes?

 Teaching via Zoom, I have realized that all wellness and fitness instructors should be paid at least $50 and more for their sessions.
 Whether online or in-person, this is based on knowing the time, effort, and extra bits that go into every prep before, during, and after a fitness session.

-The main discrepancy comes from a clear line that divides all fitness instructors based on specific workout regimes they offer.
+The main discrepancy comes from a clear line dividing fitness instructors based on the specific workout regimes they offer.

 As a yoga and meditation instructor, I was charging $35 based on my Zoom sessions and regardless of the hours I spent with my clients.